cnut1648/skills_scores/README.md

 # set up

 First git clone this repository, it is suggested that you create a virtual env to use this function so that it won't conflict with your other packages.
+Note we use python 3.6.

 Run `pip install -r requirements.txt` and then you (should be) are done with downloading packages.